What's New!

 named Via del Teatro d'Alibert after a theatre which was there until 1863 when it was destroyed by fire; it was built in 1718 and at that time it was

-the largest theatre in Rome and it was especially known for carnival balls.
+the largest theatre in Rome.
+Eventually it housed carnival balls.

 (left) Small portal decorated with the Boncompagni dragon; (centre) main portal; (right) detail of the niche which housed "il Babuino" in 1738-1877